nmwsharp/recipes/content/post/Teriyaki Salmon and Green Beans.md

 Add beans to the recently-vacated salmon pan and cover with remaining sauce.
 Cook, stirring frequently, just until sauce thickens and coats beans (~3 min).

 Plate rice, beans, and salmon.
+Garnish with sesame seeds.
 Salmon skin is edible if you want!